hrayson/personal_website/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a postdoctoral researcher at the Institut des Sciences - Marc Jeannerod, CNRS.
-My research interests include the effects of early social experience on socio-cognitive and affective development, including the neural correlates of social perception and social interaction.
-My current work is supported by a Marie Curie Fellowship, and is focused on how early social adversity may influence risk for anxiety disorders.
+I am a postdoctoral researcher at the Hôpital Femme Mère Enfant and Institut des Sciences - (CNRS) in Lyon.
+The main focus of my research is on neurocognitive development underlying social perception and social interaction, as well as the effects of early social experience on socio-cognitive and affective functioning.
+I use multimodal techniques including electroencephalography (EEG), eye-tracking, behavioural observation, magnetic resonance imaging (MRI), longitudinal research designs, and advanced statistical methods.